Overview

 Template usage

-, which allows users to change the message for all oembed field when no embed is available.
+To change the message for all oEmbed field when no embed is available, use this filters:

 add_filter( 'rwmb_oembed_not_available_string', function( $message ) {